-Finally, governance relates to a company’s compliance transparency and truthfulness in its operations as a whole.
-This final section doesn’t only impact the world, but also shareholders.
-The business is well-explained and there are very few impactful surprises.
+Finally, governance relates to a company’s compliance, transparency, and truthfulness.
+This final section doesn’t only impact the world but also shareholders.
+The business is well-explained, and there are very few impactful surprises.

 In 2016, Wells Fargo (NYSE: WFC) was in the middle of a scandal led by over 5000 employees and the CEO.
-Face accounts led to billions of dollars being laundered.
+In addition, face accounts led to billions of dollars being laundered.
 Ultimately, this impacted shareholders and Well Fargo customers.

 ESG aims to prevent shareholders and consumers from being impacted by unethical corporations.

 Steps to Become an ESG Company

 Unfortunately, no steps or guidelines exist to become an ESG company.
 Virtually anyone of them can claim this very ”exclusive” membership.
 It isn’t even necessary to meet all three factors.